Skip to content

 • get_active_profile(*, kind: str = "tts") -> VoiceProfile | None

-• Cross-engine voice profile abstraction (preset packs).
+• Cross-provider voice profile abstraction (preset packs).

 • Remote OpenAI note: hosted built-in voices are always exposed as profiles (for example vm.set_profile("alloy")), and the adapter also tries OpenAI voice discovery for account/org-specific voices such as voice_.... tts_engine="openai" defaults to https://api.openai.com/v1 and reads OPENAI_API_KEY.